 Ans: Based On the Issue, I can work like this:

-1. If it’s a front-end issue, You can quickly check if the issue is reproducible or not.
-If the issue is reproducible, you can try to figure out if the customer is using customized data or if it’s a direct issue, you can also try to find if there are any workarounds that you could help the customer to unblock the issue.
-If there is no workaround, you can create a bug, and based on the priority and severity of the issue, you can escalate to the development manager and see if they can provide a quick hotfix or rollback of the production build.
+1. If it’s a front-end issue, You can quickly check whether it is reproducible.
+If the issue is reproducible, you can determine if the customer uses customized data or if it’s a direct issue.
+You can also try to find out if there are any workarounds that you could use to help the customer unblock the issue.

-2. If it’s a back-end issue, you can go to the back-end server, analyze the logs, and figure out which particular calls were failing.
-Once you identify them, you can try to reproduce the issue locally.
-If the issue can be reproducible locally, then you try to find any workarounds.
 If there are any workarounds, inform the customer.
 If there is no workaround, you can create a bug, and based on the priority and severity of the issue, you can escalate to the development manager and see if they can provide a quick hotfix or rollback of the production build.
-If the issue is not reproducible, see what the customer is doing differently (for example, any customized data or what kind of environments they are running this functionality, etc) and try to reproduce the same in local /pre-prod/staging environments using the same set of data.

 Scenario Based Interview Questions For Automation Testing

-- We have decided to make an existing field from our web application available for our mobile application.
+• We have decided to make an existing field from our web application available for our mobile application.
 This mobile application utilizes an API to communicate and store data within a shared database.
 While testing the mobile app, you noticed data was not stored within the new field upon saving.
 Please describe what your next step would be.

-- If both I’d, and XPath are dynamic, which approach and strategy should be used?
+• If both I’d and XPath are dynamic, which approach and strategy should be used?

-- You have been asked to help implement your chosen CI/CD pipeline for the Instagram app.
+• You have been asked to help implement your chosen CI/CD pipeline for the Instagram app.
 Assume the app is hosted in the cloud on a TEST and PROD environment.

-- What does your essential CI/CD build pipeline(s) look like?
+• What does your essential CI/CD build pipeline(s) look like?

-- What causes the build pipeline(s) to start?
+• What causes the build pipeline(s) to start?

-- Briefly describe each step in your pipeline.
+• Briefly describe each step in your pipeline.
 Which actions are executed?

-- You have to automate 100 test cases, and you will give an estimation for that.
+• You have to automate 100 test cases, and you will give an estimation for that.
 Tell us your approach.

-- Write a script in selenium/Java or automate the following scenario:
+• Write a script in Selenium/Java or automate the following scenario:

 1) Open Facebook, Gmail, and LinkedIn in the browser in separate windows in the same order as mentioned.